 Simple and easy right?
-Click here to sign up as a Publisher to start promoting.
+Click here to sign up as a Partner to start promoting.

 Now that I have established that Affiliate Marketing is one of the best ways to start making money on your new blog, here’s our proven 6 step formula to increase your chances of success:

 5 Steps to Affiliate Marketing Success for Your Blog

 We’ve worked with many bloggers throughout the years, and they have shared with us several tips on how they would start Affiliate Marketing if they were ever to start all over again:

 STEP 1: Pick a Niche & Stick to It

 When starting a blog, you need to be known for a specific topic, which is your niche.
 You should make sure that you stick on topic.